 - Choose AdBlock Plus, click on it, and go to Uninstall.

 - Wait for the extension to uninstall.

-- Now, get back to the three dotted-menu > Extensions, and go to Get extensions from the Store.
+- Now, get back to the three-dotted menu, click Extensions, and go to Open Microsoft Edge Add-ons.

-- Find AdBlock Plus in the Store, and install it once again.
+- Find AdBlock or AdBlock Plus in the Add-on Store, and push Get to install it once again.

 - Once you install it, just make sure you chose to use block malware, remove social media buttons, and disable tracking, and you’re good to go.

 After performing this action, you should be able to use AdBlock Plus in Microsoft Edge once again.
 Obviously, issues with AdBlock subscriptions can happen in any browser.